Zizaco/entrust/README.md

 Entrust is a succinct and flexible way to add Role-based Permissions to **Laravel4**.

 First and foremost I must give credit to the original developers of this package.
-Andrew Elkins (@andrewelkins) and Leroy Merlin (@zizaco) did excellent on the fundamental design and functionality.
+Andrew Elkins (@andrewelkins) and Leroy Merlin (@zizaco) did excellent work on the fundamental design and functionality.
 My fork is intended to:

 - Remove extra components not really relevant to role & permission management (in particular, Ardent).
 - Add extra functionality I felt was useful and particularly suited to this package.